liquity/dev/README.md

 `LUSDToken.sol` - the stablecoin token contract, which implements the ERC20 fungible token standard.
 The contract mints, burns and transfers LUSD tokens.

-`SortedTroves.sol` - a doubly linked list that stores addresses of Trove owners, sorted by their individual collateral ratio (ICR).
+`SortedTroves.sol` - a doubly linked list that stores addresses of Trove owners, sorted by their individual collateralization ratio (ICR).
 It inserts and re-inserts Troves at the correct position, based on their ICR.

-`PriceFeed.sol` - Contains functionality for obtaining the current ETH:USD price, which the system uses for calculating collateral ratios.
+`PriceFeed.sol` - Contains functionality for obtaining the current ETH:USD price, which the system uses for calculating collateralization ratios.

 `HintHelpers.sol` - Helper contract, containing the read-only functionality for calculation of accurate hints to be supplied to borrower operations and redemptions.